Music Library Doctor

 Why native integration matters

 Acoustic fingerprinting reads the audio waveform itself and produces a compact hash that's stable across formats — a 320 kbps MP3, a 192 kbps re-encode, and a FLAC of the same recording all produce nearly identical fingerprints, even with different tags or filenames.
-MLD layers a quality-aware scorer on top: the Group Scorer ranks copies by bitrate, file size, format, and folder location, so you can auto-accept the best copy per group without inspecting every one.
+MLD layers quality awareness on top: every copy shows its bitrate, duration, and real file size, and the per-group Quality Check scores the actual audio (1–10) so you can verify the keeper against the spectrum, not just the label.
+Borderline fingerprint matches are flagged for review instead of auto-grouped — your ears stay the final judge.

 Frequently asked questions